 Want to learn more about the history of Disneyland?
 Read our blog to learn more!
 Planning a trip to Southern California?
-Be sure to take a look at all of our available LA tours, including our Los Angeles Tours from Anaheim!
+Be sure to take a look at all of our available Los Angeles Tours, including our Los Angeles Tours from Anaheim!

 For more than 60 years, the “Happiest Place on Earth” has been a little park in southern California called Disneyland.
 Ok, maybe it’s not so little, but this 160-acre piece of land had humble beginnings as an orange grove before Walt Disney transformed it into an enchanted land that’s had more visitors since it opened than any other theme park in the world.